qntmCharles/qntmCharles.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a PhD student in the [Atmosphere & Ocean Dynamics group](https://www.atm.damtp.cam.ac.uk/) at the University of Cambridge.
-My supervisors are [Prof. Peter Haynes](https://www.damtp.cam.ac.uk/user/phh/) and [Prof. John Taylor](https://www.damtp.cam.ac.uk/user/jrt51/).
+I'm a post-doctoral research associate at the [Institute for Computing in Climate Science](https://iccs.cam.ac.uk/) and the [Atmosphere & Ocean Dynamics group](https://www.atm.damtp.cam.ac.uk/) at the University of Cambridge.
+I am also a Bye-Fellow at [Emmanuel College, Cambridge](https://www.emma.cam.ac.uk/).

-My current research focus is the problem of stratospheric hydration by convective overshoots in the tropics.
-To get to grips with the mechanisms at play, we study the idealised fluid dynamical problem of convective penetration of a buoyant plume into a stably stratified layer, using numerical simulations.
-Aside from my PhD project, my research interests cover a wide range of atmospheric phenomena, from large scales (QBO, internal gravity waves, teleconnections) to small (turbulent mixing, convection).
+I am interested in all aspects of atmospheric fluid dynamics, with a particular focus on convection.
+My PhD addressed hydration of the tropical tropopause layer by overshooting deep convection.
+To get to grips with the mechanisms at play, we studied the idealised fluid dynamical problem of convective penetration of a buoyant plume into a stably stratified layer, using numerical simulations.

+My current research focuses on coupling between large-scale stratospheric dynamics (the QBO) and convection in the troposphere, either directly via modification of the lower stratosphere or indirectly via modulation of patterns of convection such as the MJO.

-Beyond maths, I have two main pastimes: rowing and amateur meteorology/cloudspotting.
+Beyond my research, I have two main pastimes: rowing and amateur meteorology/cloudspotting.
 See [here](log) for my cloudspotting log.